ImageMagick/Usage-Markdown/morphology/index.md

 ## Basic Morphology Methods {#basic}

-Morphological Methods is a image processing technique for the finding, and analysis of shapes of objects withing an image.
+Morphological Methods is an image processing technique for the finding, and analysis of shapes of objects withing an image.
 Expanding, shrinking, locating specific shapes, and so on.

 It was original developed with binary (pure black and white) images in mind, and because of this it most commonly applied to [Thresholded](../quantize/#threshold) images containing simple black and white shapes.